skmin-lab/unixmd/docs/source/quick_start.rst

 - FINAL.xyz

-This file contains the position and the velocity of the final step.
+This file contains the position and the velocity of the final MD step.

 .. code-block:: bash